i-D's music class of 2017: obongjayar | read | i-D

 Occupation: I'm a musician.
 I've grown to understand that to be what you want to be, you have to project and put it into the universe.
 I'm very, very shy, believe it or not.
 I get more shy as you get to know me.
 So lots of people didn't know I made music until very recently.
 I didn't share my SoundCloud page for a long time, but you have to live your truth.
 Once you start proclaiming what you are, you become that.

 I started as a rapper in Nigeria.
-I called myself J.R, 'cause my mom calls me Junior, but I spelt it Jayer, as you do [laughs].
+I called myself J.R, 'cause my mum calls me Junior, but I spelt it Jayar, as you do (laughs).
 When I started taking it all a bit more seriously, I wanted to personify my being, who I am, in my name.
-I dug into where I'm from, my roots, and "Obong" means king in my language.
-So Obong and Jayer — King Junior, essentially!
+I dug into where I'm from, my roots, and Obong means king in my language.
+So Obong and Jayar - King Junior essentially!

 When did you move to the UK?